ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 Summary
 -------

--If statements can be followed by an associated **else** part to form a 2-way branch:
+- If statements can be followed by an associated **else** part to form a 2-way branch:

 .. code-block:: java